-18.In considering Colombia's request, the Eighteenth Meeting of the States Parties (18MSP) requested Colombia to submit updated information on several matters.
-The Committee observed that Colombia had provided the following information:

-- Progress made relative to the commitments contained in Colombia's Humanitarian Demining Plan: - Update on assessment of the remaining challenges; - Adjusted milestones; - Progress made relative to the development and adoption of land release standards and other efforts to improve the effectiveness and efficiency; - Progress made in the establishment of a sustainable national capacity; - Changes in the security situation and how these changes positively or negatively affect implementation; - Information on how implementation efforts take into consideration the different needs and perspectives of women, girls, boys and men and the diverse needs and experiences of people in affected communities; - Updates regarding the development and implementation of a detailed, costed and multi-year plan for context-specific mine risk education and reduction in affected communities, including information on the methodologies used, the challenges faced and the results achieved, with information disaggregated by gender and age, and; - Resource mobilisation efforts. - 19.
-The Committee would welcome updated information from Colombia on the following decisions of the 18MSP: - Progress made to strengthen the inclusive nature of Colombia's Mine Action Programme through the establishment of a humanitarian demining platform; - 20.
-The Committee recalled that in granting Colombia's 2020 extension request, the 18MSP noted that the Convention would benefit from Colombia submitting to the States Parties by 30 April 2023 an updated detailed work plan for the remaining period covered by the extension.
+- 18.In considering Colombia's request, the Eighteenth Meeting of the States Parties (18MSP) requested Colombia to submit updated information on several matters.
+The Committee observed that Colombia had provided the following information: - Progress made relative to the commitments contained in Colombia's Humanitarian Demining Plan: - Update on assessment of the remaining challenges; - Adjusted milestones; - Progress made relative to the development and adoption of land release standards and other efforts to improve the effectiveness and efficiency; - Progress made in the establishment of a sustainable national capacity; - Changes in the security situation and how these changes positively or negatively affect implementation; - Information on how implementation efforts take into consideration the different needs and perspectives of women, girls, boys and men and the diverse needs and experiences of people in affected communities; - Updates regarding the development and implementation of a detailed, costed and multi-year plan for context-specific mine risk education and reduction in affected communities, including information on the methodologies used, the challenges faced and the results achieved, with information disaggregated by gender and age, and; - Resource mobilisation efforts; and,

+Progress made to strengthen the inclusive nature of Colombia's Mine Action Programme through the establishment of a humanitarian demining platform.

+19. The Committee recalled that in granting Colombia's 2020 extension request, the 18MSP noted that the Convention would benefit from Colombia submitting to the States Parties by 30 April 2023 an updated detailed work plan for the remaining period covered by the extension.
 The Committee observed that Colombia had acted upon the decisions of the 18MSP by submitting an updated workplan.